jelen07/todo-list/README.md

 - Entities mapping and other configuration should not be tied to the entities - replace annotations with XML definition
 - Set up CI&CD process via GitHub Actions
 - Implement security especially within API
+- Styles and JavaScript files are loaded from external resources, so it won't work without internet connections, install them localy
+- Use factories instead of calling `new MyClass`
+- Authentication via token
+- Getting tasks of specific user
 - ...